oh-william/oh-william.github.io/_pages/about.md

 I am currently working as a Data & Analytics Research Intern at [JPMorganChase](https://www.jpmorganchase.com/), where I am building data infrastructure for ML Ops.

-I have previosly worked in the [Niehaus Center for Globalization and Governance](https://niehaus.princeton.edu/) under Professor [Duy Trinh](https://duydtrinh.com/), optimizing dataset querying for economic research.
+I have previously worked in the [Niehaus Center for Globalization and Governance](https://niehaus.princeton.edu/) under Professor [Duy Trinh](https://duydtrinh.com/), optimizing dataset querying for economic research.
 Additionally, I was a research intern at the [Ludwig Cancer Institute](https://ludwigcancer.princeton.edu/), searching for links between diet and breast cancer cell metastasis in the [Tissue Morphodynamics Lab](https://cmngroup.princeton.edu/) under Professor [Celeste Nelson](https://cmngroup.princeton.edu/Celeste.htm).

 You can reach me at `williamoh [at] princeton [dot] edu`.